gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ('Test-1', 98.6, True)
 ```

-This might represent a test name, a temperature reading, and whether the sample passed a threshold — all bundled together.
+This might represent a test name, a temperature reading, and whether the sample passed a threshold, all bundled together.

 ---